 The Office of Records and Enrollment Management maintains all student records and coordinates registration for new and returning students.
 The Registrar is available to assist you with transcripts, degree and enrollment verification, address or name changes, withdrawals, and questions regarding filing your intent to graduate or graduation requirements.

 At times, parents and/or other family members will inquire about your progress asking to speak to a faculty/staff member on your behalf.
 They may also ask for information related to financial aid, tuition/billing, attendance, grades, academic progress.
 If you would like us to release information to anyone outside of the college, you must complete a FERPA form providing your consent.
 Without your consent, only basic procedural and policy information will be released.
-If you want the College to share your educational and financial records with your family members or others, stop by OneStop Student Service Center (Building A) to complete a FERPA form.
+If you want the College to share your educational and financial records with your family members or others, click on the button below to complete a FERPA form.
+Simply log in, select FORMS and then the FERPA form.
+After completing it, click on SUBMIT.

 Withdrawing from Courses

 Students may withdraw from a course after the census date and until the 75% point of the course.
 The last dates to withdraw from courses are published in the catalog and are available on the college’s website, Student Resources, Schedules, Critical Dates for “Census, Drop, and Withdraw”.
 Students should meet with their Faculty Advisor or Success Coach to withdraw from classes.
 If receiving Financial Aid, the student should also meet with a Financial Aid Counselor to assess the impact of withdrawing on funds previously received and continued financial aid eligibility.
 Official withdraws will be issued a grade of “W”, which will appear on your transcript but not factor into your GPA calculation.